ilovepdf/ilovepdf-net/README.md

 Please see https://developer.ilovepdf.com/docs for up-to-date documentation.

 ## License
-The code package is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The code is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).